How to Clear iPhone/iPad System Data in 2023 (6 Methods)

 If you’re still not able to clear out enough space on your iPhone, you can offload apps to free up some additional storage.
 With iOS 16, the unused apps get offloaded automatically once the option is enabled.
 For this, open Settings -> General -> iPhone Storage and enable Offload Unused Apps.

-To stop offloading apps, you can to Settings -> App Store -> disable the Offload Unused Apps option.
+To stop offloading apps on your iPhone, you can go to Settings -> App Store -> disable the Offload Unused Apps option.
 In addition to this, you can choose to delete or reinstall existing apps, which can help in clearing some space for you.

-Another reliable way to prevent the System Data from capturing a lot of unnecessary storage is to delete the browsing history and website data on a regular basis.
+Another reliable way to prevent the System Data from capturing a lot of unnecessary storage is to delete the browsing history and website data regularly.
 Though saved history makes it more convenient to access frequently-visited websites and saves you time, you shouldn’t keep the website history for far too long.

 Personally, I prefer to get rid of the browsing history every once in a while.
 It not only lets me keep the browser clutter-free but also safeguards my privacy.
 Besides, it also plays a vital role in helping the browser run smoothly.
 Clearing the browsing history of all the popular web browsers such as Safari, Chrome, and Firefox is pretty easy.
 Let me show you how it’s done: